 - Throughout 1865 and 1866, Nellie's mother is mentioned frequently in the Civil War-era journal of James Madison Hall (1819-1866) . . . always referred to as Mrs. Beale

 - In 1870 Nellie's mother is enumerated as Elizabeth A. Beale

 - 10 June 1871 :: Deed from C. L. Cleveland to Elizabeth A. Beale . . . this is the last known mention found of her name . . . her date and place of death is unknown

-Nellie's father is said to have died under suspicious circumstances on a voyage to or from France . . . is he the Alexander Lemaire mentioned below? . . . the few details I have found on the following Alexander tend to "fit" with the few details we have on Nellie's father . . .
+The story passed down through the generations indicated that it was believed that Nellie's father died under suspicious circumstances on a voyage to or from France . . . is he the Alexander Lemaire mentioned below? . . . the few details I have found on the following Alexander tend to "fit" with the few details we have on Nellie's father . . .

 France is the first European power to recognize the independence of the Texas Republic.
 A treaty is proclaimed between France and the Republic of Texas in 1840, and continues until 1846.
 A French chargé or minister is sent to the Republic, and plans are made for sending French colonists to Texas.

 - Google Books.
 The Living Age (1845).
 Shipwreck of the Delphine.
 Regarding the captain of the ship that A. LEMAIRE last sailed on . . . translated from the French. . . .
 We sailed from Havre for Valparaiso on the 30th March, 1840, in the ship Delphine, CAPTAIN COISY, with a crew of sixteen sailors and four passengers. . . .
 Those on board of her were not strangers; they were CAPTAIN COISY, Lieutenant Lepine, our sailors and companions, who came to deliver us and bring us provisions. . . .